Mansion House tube station: History

 The first penny chocolate vending machine in the country was installed in the station in July 1886.

 In 1897 the MDR obtained parliamentary permission to construct a deep-level railway running between Gloucester Road and Mansion House, beneath the existing sub-surface line.
 This new line was to be an express route using electric trains to relieve congestion on the sub-surface tracks.
 Mansion House was to be the terminus of the express route, with platforms 71 ft below the sub-surface ones.
 No immediate work was carried out on the deep-level line, and the subsequent take over of the MDR by the Underground Electric Railways Company of London (UERL) and the resignalling and electrification of the MDR's routes between 1903 and 1905 meant that congestion was relieved without needing to construct the deep-level line.
 The plan was dropped in 1908.

 On 30 June 1900, the "Middle Circle" service was withdrawn between Earl's Court and Mansion House.
 On 31 December 1908, the "Outer Circle" service was also withdrawn.

 In the 1920s Mansion House station's entrance was rebuilt to a design by Charles Holden.
 It featured a tall glazed screen with the Underground roundel similar to his station designs for the extension to Morden of the City & South London Railway (now the Northern line) opened between 1924 and 1926.

 In 1949, the Metropolitan line-operated "Inner Circle" was given its own identity on the Tube map as the Circle line.

 On 29 October 1989, the station was closed for the construction of a new entrance and for further renovation.
 It reopened on 11 February 1991.

 During the weekend of 8–9 October 2016 the west-facing bay platform number 2 was decommissioned and the track removed; all District line trains now continue to Tower Hill.
 As of 2018 the hydraulic buffer at the east end of platform 2 is still in place.

 Connections

-London Buses routes 4, 8, 11, 15, 17, 25, 26, 76, 521 and night routes N8, N11, N15, N21, N25, N26, N199, N242, N550 and N551 serve the station.
+London Buses day and nighttime routes serve the station.